replicatedhq/replicated-docs/docs/enterprise/snapshots-restoring-full.md

     ![Restore Full Snapshot dialog](/images/restore-backup-dialog.png)

 1. In the list of available backups at the bottom of the dialog, enter the application slug in the **App Name** next to the snapshot that you want to restore.
 Click **Confirm and restore**.

-  The admin console deletes the selected application.
-All existing application manifests are removed from the cluster, and all `PersistentVolumeClaims` are deleted.
-This action is not reversible.

-  Then, all of the application manifests are redeployed to the namespace.
-All Pods are giving an extra `initContainer` and an extra directory named `.velero`, which are used to restore hooks.
-For more information about the restore process, see [Restore Reference](https://velero.io/docs/v1.9/restore-reference/) in the Velero documentation.

 ## Additional Resources